 Services not covered by Not covered under any Covered only under Medicare specific conditions condition Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Additional dental services are covered, as outlined in the Medical Benefits Chart in Section 2.1 under "Dental Services," and in the Optional Supplemental Benefits Package chart in Section 2.2.
 Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to, home and car remodeling or modification, and exercise equipment Orthopedic shoes or Shoes that are part of a leg supportive devices for the brace and are included in feet the cost of the brace.
-Orthopedic or therapeutic shoes for people with diabetic foot disease Over-the-counter purchases Patient convenience Limited health-related transfers between skilled transportation services are nursing facilities and available for eligible hospitals, including any members after an inpatient transportation, facility or hospital stay.
-Refer to the physician charges "Transportation services" benefit in the Medical associated with such Benefits Chart in Section 2.1 for details.
+Orthopedic or therapeutic shoes for people with diabetic foot disease Over-the-counter purchases Limited health-related Patient convenience transportation services are transfers between skilled available for eligible nursing facilities and members after an inpatient hospitals, including any hospital stay.
+Refer to the transportation, facility or "Transportation services" physician charges benefit in the Medical associated with such Benefits Chart in Section 2.1 for details.